matic-insurance/ops-helm-charts/README.md

 $ git push origin master
 ```

-From there, I we can add repo `helm repo add helm-chart https://matic-insurance.github.io/ops-helm-charts`
+From there, I we can add repo `helm repo add helm-charts https://matic-insurance.github.io/ops-helm-charts`